2023 LOG Sustainability Report

 We avoid conflicts of interest and exploitation of business opportunities for personal needs in the course of our work, we act solely for the benefit of the company, and we do not let foreign considerations interfere with our judgment.
 We do not accept gifts and we do not use inside information to make personal profit.

 We make sure not to employ workers under the age of 18 and to ensure fair working conditions, their health and safety and their wellbeing.
-All our employees are hired on a permanent contract.
+All our employees hired on a permanent contract.

+100% of our employees receive formal performance review during yearly reviews.
 Unfortunately, during 2022, we had to reduce the evaluations of the employees, following the exchange of the plant manager and reorganization moves.
-Therefore, performance review was conducted only for management, but in 2023 we will return to 100% employee evaluations.
+Therefore, performance review was conducted only for management, but in 2023 we returned to 100% employee evaluations.

 Our meetings with employees are evidence to our efforts.
 From the analysis of the meetings with the employees that take place during the year, we learn about very high employee satisfaction from the employment relationship and welfare conditions.
-As part of the meetings, the employees make suggestions for improvement and we work immediately to examine their implementation.
+As part of the meetings, the employees make suggestions for improvement, and we work immediately to examine their implementation.
 At the same time, we are also asking regarding conservation issues to get full feedback on our initiatives.

 We make sure that all LOG’s employees, in Israel and Hungary, will receive a salary higher than the minimum wage accepted in the country and which constitutes for us a benchmark for a sufficient and appropriate standard of living.
-In Israel, for example, all the production workers in the lowest ranks are paid a salary 13% higher than the minimum wage accepted in the country.
-This is after three months from recruitment when they receive a salary 10% higher than the minimum wage.
+In Israel, for example, all the production workers in the lowest ranks are paid a salary 11% higher than the minimum wage accepted in the country.
+This is after three months of recruitment when they receive a salary 10% higher than the minimum wage.

 Employee empowerment